volt-io/volt-io-prestashop/README.md

 ![Upload module](views/img/help/install-upload-modal.png)

-Once the installation is complete, the system will automatically take you to Module Configuration.
+Once the installation is complete, the system will automatically take you to the Module Configuration.

 ## Configuration